phpgram-framework/phpgram/docs/index.md

 - create a [Psr 7](https://www.php-fig.org/psr/psr-7/) ServerRequest

-After calling the function `start()` a Psr 7 Response will be emitted
+After calling the function `start()` a Psr 7 Response will be returned.
+This response can emit with every prs 7 emitter.

 To configure the App see more information [here](0%20app.md)